PavelGrigoryevDS/PavelGrigoryevDS/README.md

 Hi, I'm Pavel Grigoryev!

+**About me:**
-Data Scientist with a passion for turning data into insights.
+Data Scientist with a passion for data analysis and visualization.
+I specialize in data analysis and visualization, with a focus on empowering informed decision-making.
+By extracting insights from complex data sets, I help organizations make data-driven decisions that drive business growth and improvement.

 **Technical Skills:**
 - **Programming languages:** Python ( NumPy, Pandas, scikit-learn), SQL (PostgreSQL, MySQL).